valgaze/dashboard/README.md

 This project is react based, and uses redux for state management.

+*NOTE*: all the conventions below are still in flux (ha, get it, redux joke!), and it you have contrary opinions let me know.

 ## Components

 Components in the project are located within the `src/components` folder and are stored as a